 Cloak of Invisibility DnD 5e Guide: How To Move Unseen

-Time spent invisible is counted in increments of 1 minute and deducted from the cloak’s maximum duration of 2 hours.
-After 2 hours of use, the cloak no longer functions.
-If the cloak is left unused for a period of 12 hours, it regains 1 hour of duration.
+Deduct the time you are invisible, in increments of 1 minute, from the cloak’s maximum duration of 2 hours.
+After 2 hours of use, the cloak ceases to function.
+For every uninterrupted period of 12 hours, the cloak goes unused, it regains 1 hour of duration.

 What Is the Cloak of Invisibility?